fcrozatier/choco-ui/src/docs/mixins/togglable/+togglable.md

 ## Relation to other mixins and components

-Almost everything is a togglable, from the [toggle](/components/toggle) and switch buttons to tabs and disclosures, carousels etc. This mixin is pervasive
+Almost everything is a togglable, from the [toggle](/components/toggle) and [switch](components/switch) buttons to tabs and disclosures, carousels etc.

 These mixins are specialized `Togglable`:
 - `Cancellable`